 - Phone booking fees on award tickets

-Strategy 3: The Two-Statement Trick
+Strategy 3: The Two-Statement Approach (Year-End/Year-Start)

-December of Year 1: Use your full $200 credit on eligible purchases
+December of Year 1: Use your full $200 credit on eligible purchases before December 31st.

 How to Track and Redeem Your Credits

-Pro tip: Save receipts for all purchases you expect to be reimbursed.
-If a credit doesn't post within 30 days, contact Amex customer service with your documentation.
+Step 5: Monitor your running total in the Benefits section, which updates after each reimbursement.
+Save receipts for any purchase you expect to be credited — if it doesn't post within 30 days, contact Amex with documentation.

 Other Amex Platinum Benefits That Pair Perfectly